ranmax123/powerbi-upwork/README.md

 The connector connects to Upwork APIs using OAuth 2.0 protocol.
 Make sure you register an OAuth 2.0 client on Upwork before accessing data through this connector.

-**Note 1: Please check folder "build\dist_v1" in this repo for accessing the connector with OAuth 1.0, if you wish to.
-This build doesn't have any new changes**
+**Note 1:** Please check folder "build\dist_v1" in this repo for accessing the connector with OAuth 1.0, if you wish to.
+This build doesn't have any new features.

-**Note 2: Any enhancements/additions moving forward will be released with OAuth 2.0 support only.**
+**Note 2:** Any enhancements/additions moving forward will be released with OAuth 2.0 support only.

+**Note 3:** Recommended to use the pre-built, model ready template file "Upwork Report.pbit" under dist folder to pull and visualize data for your account

 The connector pulls following data from Upwork API (Note: The data pulled from the connector is limited)

 1. Teams
 2. Jobs (including sub-teams)
 3. Contracts/Engagements
+4. Offers (newly added!)

-4. Freelancers
+5. Freelancers

-5. Billing
+6. Billing (Transactions)
+7. Milestones (for active contracts) (newly added!)

-6. Enterprise Reporting Insights (newly added!)
+8. Enterprise Reporting Insights (newly added!)
-7. Enterprise Custom Fields (newly added!)
+9. Enterprise Custom Fields (newly added!)

 Release notes
 =============

+**Feb 2020**

+1. Offers.
+You can view your offer details including expected start/end dates, po number, talend cloud, contact person details, byo, w2 etc.

+    New object added -> Offers

+2. Milestones.
+You can now view milestones for your active contracts

+    New object added -> Milestones

+3. Contracts Extended.
+Contains feedback related to your contracts.

+    New object added -> Contracts Extended

+4. Added additional columns in:

+    Contracts -> is_direct_hire

+    Freelancers -> job_success_score_100, job_success_score, top_rated_status

 **Dec 2019**
 1. Billing object now has data at Transaction Id level.